marianski-lab/artdep/README.md

 Documentation for this project can be found here: https://echung0111.github.io/artdep-docs/index.html

+Documentation for the colors can be found here: https://pratiman-91.github.io/colormaps/docs/Sequential

 ## Dependencies
 You need the following python packages to use this package: